teambit/docs/docs/what-is-bit.md

 - Distribute discrete components when the library is growing
 - Manage versions per component
-- Track components that changed as a result of a modification in their dependencies.
+- Track components that changed as a result of a modifying their dependencies.
-- Control access to each group of components
+- Control access to group of components
-- Showcase your components
+- Showcase for components in the library
 - Reduce CI time by building and testing only components that changed.

 ## Share components with [bit.dev](https://bit.dev)